• Skip to main content

 Vukovar, Croatia

-October 24, 2025 by Michael
+October 24, 2025 by Michael Huntley

-Sandy Huntley, Vukovar Vineyards, Croatia
+Sandy Huntley among the Vukovar vineyards, Croatia

 Vukovar City Museum

-Vukovar City Museum, Croatia
+Painting of mother and child, Vukovar City Museum, Croatia

-Vukovar City Museum, Croatia
+Sculpture of crucified Jesus Christ, Vukovar City Museum, Croatia

-Vukovar City Museum, Croatia
+Painting with a large vase, Vukovar City Museum, Croatia

 The museum’s permanent exhibition spans over 3,500 square meters and covers the historical development of Vukovar over the past 8,000 years.
 It features more than 2,000 restored items, including archaeological finds from the prehistoric Vučedol site, artifacts illustrating the city’s evolution from its first written mention in 1220, and displays on the traditional way of life in Vukovar and its surrounding villages.
 The museum also documents the city’s experience during the Croatian War of Independence, the period of exile, and its subsequent recovery as a multicultural community.

-Vukovar City Museum, Croatia
+Oil painting of men in battle, Vukovar City Museum, Croatia

-Vukovar City Museum, Croatia
+Painting of women bathing and teasing a swan, Vukovar City Museum, Croatia

 During the Homeland War in 1991, Eltz Palace and the museum’s collections suffered extensive damage.
-Some items were destroyed, lost or taken to Serbia.
+Some items were destroyed, lost, or taken to Serbia.
 The museum continued its work in exile at the Mimara Museum in Zagreb until 1997, when it returned to the restored Eltz Palace.
-The collections were gradually restored and the permanent exhibition was reestablished in 2014
+The collections were gradually restored and the permanent exhibition was reestablished in 2014.

 Osijek, Croatia

-Osijek, the fourth largest city in Croatia, stands as the administrative, economic and cultural heart of the eastern region of Slavonia.
-Nestled on the banks of the Drava River, just west of the Serbian border, Osijek is a city where history, tradition and modernity intertwine to create a unique urban tapestry.
+Osijek, the fourth-largest city in Croatia, is the administrative, economic, and cultural heart of the eastern region of Slavonia.
+Nestled on the banks of the Drava River just west of the Serbian border, Osijek is a city where history, tradition, and modernity intertwine in a distinctive way.
+Its roots stretch to the Celtic and Roman settlement of Mursa, and it flourished as a prosperous medieval merchant town before falling under Ottoman rule in 1526.
+The Habsburgs reclaimed it in 1687, ushering in the Baroque urban development that still characterizes its historic Tvrđa (Fortress) district.

 Local Family Home